michgz/emu10k/README.md

 perfectly well handled by "ADC Capture".
 Most likely "Mic Capture" is intended for cards with a separate (low-fidelity) analogue in addition to the AC'97, and these cards don't have that extra circuitry.

 When "ADC Capture" is used with a sample rate of other than 48000 Hz, it is presumably being down-sampled in hardware using Creative's patented algorithm for doing so.

+Documentation for the EMU10K1 states that "FX Capture" works with any number of channels up to 32, but on my setup (possibly related to the version of the driver I have) it seems to only work with powers-of-two: 1, 2, 4, 8, 16 or 32.
+See also the troubleshooting for an issue when 16 or 32 channels is selected.

 ### Troubleshooting